uhermjakob/utoken/README.md

 * More information in data files rather than program code.
 * Written in Python.
 * Maintains a chart data structure with detailed additional information that can also serve as a basis for further processing.
-* Preliminary (implementation started in mid-July 2021, current version 0.0.7)
+* First public release on Oct.
+1, 2021: beta version 0.1.0

 ### Limitations
 * Currently excluded: no-space scripts like Chinese and Japanese